 - Box cutter knife

-- Rotary cutter – great for cutting fabric and paper quickly.
+- Rotary cutter – excellent for cutting fabric and paper quickly.

 3. Basic Sewing Essentials

-A sewing machine is a wonderful craft tool but can be expensive for something you may not use often.
-If you think you will only need a sewing machine infrequently, then I recommend borrowing one from family or friends.
+A sewing machine is a beautiful craft tool but expensive for something you may not use often.
+If you think you will only need a sewing machine infrequently, I recommend borrowing one from family or friends.

 I don’t just use a sewing machine for stitching fabric, but I also use it for sewing on paper.